Understanding Your Financial Aid Award Letter

 Federal Work Study

-This program allows you to work on a part-time basis to earn money to pay for indirect costs.
+This need-based program allows you to work on a part-time basis to earn money to pay for indirect costs.
 If you are awarded Federal Work Study, you will receive instructions for job placement in early summer.
 Jobs will be filled on a first-come, first-serve basis.

 Earnings are not paid to the student’s bill but received in a paycheck/direct deposit to their bank account.
 If you are awarded and accept a Federal Work Study position, you will work approximately five hours per week, usually in an on-campus job.
 You will be paid every two weeks.